nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 </div>

-## General
+## **General**

 ### Viewing help : `help`

-Shows a message explaining how to access the help page.
+Shows a message containing a link to the SportSync User Guide.<br>
+Clicking the 'Copy URL' button copies the link to your clipboard.

 ![help message](images/helpMessage.png)